evanrosa/portfolio-v2/_newsletters/issue-001.md

 date: "2025-04-01"
 ---

-# Scaling ETL with Kafka and Flink
+# Scaling ETL with Kafka and Flink TEST

 Want to build real-time data pipelines that scale like Netflix and Uber?